Skip to main content

 DEQ's Environmental Cleanup Program will implement cleanup planning and cleanups for up to 10 contaminated and distressed properties in the Columbia River Basin.
 These properties are located in rural, suburban, and urban communities with previous site uses ranging from dry cleaners to fire training centers.
 Cleanup of these properties is necessary to address legacy contamination which will protect water resources by removing sources toxics and barriers to redevelopment that will provide community benefits such as affordable housing and greenspace.

-PFAS Strategic Action Plan
+PFAS Strategic Plan

-DEQ plans to complete and implement a cross-media PFAS Strategic Action Plan to evaluate actions required to address PFAS.
+DEQ plans to complete and implement a cross-media PFAS Strategic Plan to evaluate actions required to address PFAS.
 PFAS are known as “forever chemicals" because they break down slowly over time, and can accumulate in the environment and tissues of wildlife and humans.
 Scientific studies have shown that exposure to PFAS may be linked to serious health risks.
-The Strategic Action Plan will be informed by the specific actions set out in EPA's PFAS Strategic Roadmap.
-The Strategic Action Plan is currently under development and a draft plan is anticipated in December 2024.
+The Strategic Plan will be informed by the specific actions set out in EPA's PFAS Strategic Roadmap.
+The Strategic Plan is currently under development and a draft plan is anticipated in December 2024.
 Funding will be used to implement actions consistent with the Plan.

 Toxic contamination of fish and water in the basin creates a disproportionately high health risk for tribal people and other people who consume high amounts of fish.
 Actions to address toxics from entering and spreading in Oregon waters will help recover native fish populations and allow people to eat more traditional amounts of fish without being exposed to disproportionately high contamination levels.

 DEQ and our partners are committed to addressing environmental impacts and burdens of historically disadvantaged and/or underserved communities throughout this project.
-See the above fact sheets under “Projects" to see how each subproject will specifically address environmental justice issues.
+See the above fact sheets under “Projects" to see how each project will specifically address environmental justice issues.

 Climate change creates significant risks to human health, the environment, cultural resources, the economy, and quality of life.
 Toxics reduction in the Columbia River Basin will provide resilience for human health and the Basin ecosystem by reducing environmental stressors that impact aquatic environments and human health.